HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 Session Detail page, and click the GradeCam button.
 You will be prompted to choose the camera to use to scan.
 Center the filled out answer sheet within the camera window, and the software will grade your exam automatically.
-If ET can not clearly determined which answer was selected, you will be prompted to visually confirm the answer.
+If ET cannot clearly determined which answer was selected, you will be prompted to visually confirm the answer.
 This can occur when an applicant does not cleanly erase a previous answer when changing it.
 You can use a tablet, cell phone, or computer with a camera.
 You and your team may want to practice this in the [SandBox]({{<relref "../ve/getExamtoolsAccount.md">}}) before your session.

+## To Add a Score from a Non-ExamTools Exam:

+A VE team may use existing exam booklets and scoring templates which were provided to them as a stocked team, if desired.
+Go to the applicant record and use the Record External Exam feature under Manage to add the element, score and any notes for the exam.
+Teams choosing this method should check with their VEC and confirm what additional documentation (i.e. original answer sheets) should be provided beyond the documents which ET exports.

 ## Viewing 605 and Draft CSCE: